-Her doctors recommended hospice care, and Mary and her family agreed to enter VNSNY’s Hospice and Palliative Care program.
+Her doctors recommended hospice care, and Mary and her family agreed to enter VNSNY’s Hospice Care program.
 Doreen was sad at the prospect of losing her longtime patient—but then Mary surprised her by insisting that she stay on.

 Doreen’s new role would require skills beyond what she had learned in her initial three-week HHA training course.
 The following week she attended an immersive full day hospice course from Partners in Care.
 This training included everything from learning about pain medication to techniques for managing the intense and unpredictable emotions that end-of-life patients may experience.